April 20, 2020

 And eventually launch this!

-If you’re a bootstrapped startup lacking an in-house designer or UX developer, we hope you will give Apple’s Keynote a shot!
-It might be exactly the super awesome design tool you need to develop your amazing product.
+If you’re a bootstrapped startup lacking an in-house designer or UX developer, you might just want to give Apple’s Keynote a shot.
+Who knows?
+It might be the exact design tool you need to develop your amazing product.